liupeirong/MLOpsManufacturing/samples/databricks-cicd/README.md

 This sample also shows how to [update the job if a job with the same name already exists](../../.github/workflows/databricks-cicd.yml#L136).
 Without this, if the CD pipeline publishes a job, it's a new job with a new job id even if another job with the same name already exists.

-Another small feature used in this sample is to use a [pre-commit config hook](.pre-commit-config.yaml) to run [detect-secrets](https://github.com/Yelp/detect-secrets) to prevent secrets from being checked into code.
+Another small feature used in this sample is to use a [pre-commit hook](https://pre-commit.com/) as configured in [.pre-commit-config.yaml](.pre-commit-config.yaml) to run [detect-secrets](https://github.com/Yelp/detect-secrets) to prevent secrets from being checked into code.

 __What doesn't this sample demonstrate:__